 Students may also address complaints to the Southern Association of Colleges and Schools.
 Note that the complaint policy [pdf] only addresses significant, documented, alleged non-compliance with the SACSCOC accreditation standards, policies or procedures.

 Step Two: Unresolved Complaints (if applicable)

 Filing a Complaint with SC SARA Portal Agency

 If complaints are not resolved by the University, students engaged in Distributed Learning or Experiential Learning coursework in a non-SC or foreign state should appeal to the SARA state portal agency contact:

 Columbia, SC 29201

-Filing a Complaint in Non-SARA States (CA and MA):
+Filing a Complaint in a Non-SARA State (California):

-Detailed instructions for filing complaints for each state may be found at the links below:
+Detailed instructions for filing complaints in California (non-SARA state) may be found at the link below:

 |California||Bureau for Private Postsecondary Education|